ausgaben/rheactor-server-7-legacy/README.md

  - Login (Sessions are implemented stateless with [JSONWebTokens](https://jwt.io)
  - Managing of user details like email address, name, avatar, preferences
  - SuperUser role

+## RESTful API

  All features are available via a RESTful, [JSON-LD](http://json-ld.org/) inspired API and via a command line interface.
 API errors will always be represented as a [`HttpProblem`](https://github.com/ResourcefulHumans/rheactor-models/blob/master/src/http-problem.js).

  See the [BDD tests](https://github.com/ResourcefulHumans/rheactor-server/tree/master/features) for a complete description of the API features.

  The available CLI commands are defined in [`src/console-command/`](https://github.com/ResourcefulHumans/rheactor-server/tree/master/src/console-command),

+ Besides using an EventSource connection for streaming events from the backend to the frontend, a *traditional* REST and JSON based implementation for reading and writing application data.

+The syntax is inspired by [JSON-ld](http://json-ld.org/) which supports the discovery of API endpoints through links and adds type information to the represented data.

+A client only needs to know the index for the respective API and every subsequent URL can be inferred from links in the response.
+The client just needs to look up the link it is interested to use.

+Transferred data always contains a `$context` which basically gives every object a namespace.
+Code that is in charge of parsing responses can therefore easily validate that the data they are receiving is of the expected type.

+The [RHeactor DeepDive](./DeepDive) explains how this works in detail.

+### REST HTTP Verbs

+JSON-ld does not offer a solution for describing intents in links and thus *some* knowledge about how to work with endpoints is not dynamically inferred but used dogmatical.

+For instance, one could image the router `api/user/:id/vacation` which could be used with the verb `PUT` to set the users vacation reminder, and with the verb `DELETE` to disable it.

+In general routes follow these rules:

+ - `GET`: for reading entites, the server should send appropriate cache headers
+ - `POST`: for adding entries to collections, querying search endpoints
+ - `PUT`: for updating properties
+ - `DELETE`: for deleting entities, deleting entity properties

+### API Versioning

+Versioning is achieved through a custom content-type which contains a simple version number: `application/vnd.acme.product.v1+json`.
+This content type is used to [configure express](https://github.com/ResourcefulHumans/rheactor-server/blob/cbc0fe5aae0b8fc3fedfd8a4e3cfcfcaa442f531/src/config/express/base.js#L20) which essentially makes it not parse a request, if it has the wrong content-type header.

+> :warning: Once the version number is increased, all client request will fail, if they are running outdated code.
+Use this sparsely.

 ## Handling of conflicts